4-Ingredient Hard Boiled Egg Bento Box

 Notes & Suggestions

-• I recommend meal prepping a batch of hard boiled eggs over the weekend.
-That way you can just grab the hard boiled eggs, slice them, and pop them in the bento box to take to lunch on busy mornings
+• Hard boil a batch of eggs ahead of time: I recommend meal prepping a batch of hard boiled eggs over the weekend.
+That way you can just grab the hard boiled eggs, slice them, and pop them in the bento box on busy mornings!

-• Feel free to customize these bento boxes any way you like!
-That’s the best part about bento boxes – they are so dang customizable!
-See the section on substitutions above for more ideas
+• This recipe is very customizable: Feel free to customize these bento boxes any way you like.
+That’s the best part about bento boxes – they are so dang customizable.
+Check out the substitutions section above for some ideas!

 Storage Instructions

-Freezer: This lunch is not freezer-friendly.
-Eggs, apples, and crackers all change texture when frozen and thawed
+Freezer: This bento box is NOT freezer-friendly.
+Eggs, fruit, and crackers may change texture when frozen and thawed.

 The product links above are affiliate links.
 As an Amazon Associate, I earn a small commission from qualifying purchases made through these links at no additional cost to you.